allaway/ideas/README.md

 # ideas
-I have a lot of dumb ideas for projects, but maybe some of them are occasionally good ideas or actionable in the right hands.
+I have a some alright ideas for projects, but maybe some of them are occasionally good ideas or actionable in the right hands.
 Here's a running list.

 If you happen to stumble upon this repo and are interested in collaborating on one or more of these projects, let me know!